Chart Color Schemes

 Wodonga has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 35 projects expected to impact the region.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 35 projects likely affecting the region.
 Notable initiatives include Mann Central Shopping Complex Stage 2, Junction Place Urban Renewal Precinct, House Creek Precinct Housing, and Oddies Creek Splash Park.
-The following list details those most relevant.
+The following list details projects of most relevance.

 Professional plan users can use the search below to filter and access additional projects.